FirelyTeam/firely-docs/vonk/features/restful_api.rst

 How is sort evaluated?

 * A searchparameter may be indexed with multiple values for a single resource.
 E.g. Patient.name for Angelina Jolie would have name=Angelina and name=Jolie.
 And George Clooney: name=George and name=Clooney.
 As the FHIR Specification phrases it: "In this case, the sort is based on the item in the set of multiple parameters that comes earliest in the specified sort order when ordering the returned resources."
-Here is an example of how Vonk evaluates this.
+Here is an example of how Firely Server evaluates this.

    * In ascending order: ``Patient?_sort=name``